 Generally, compression socks are safe as they have numerous benefits such as enabling one to healthy living if worn correctly.
 Knee-high stockings of 20 mmHg -30 mmHg are among the various types of compression socks popular among users.

-There are, however, some groups of people who shouldn’t use it, and they include those with peripheral neuropathy or conditions that affect skin sensations or fragile skin.
+There are, however, some groups of people who shouldn’t use compression socks or stockings.
+This includes people with peripheral neuropathy or conditions that affect skin sensations or fragile skin.
 It is advised that you consult your healthcare practitioner if you have a medical condition.
-You will be informed of the best compression stockings to get that suits your situation.
+You will be informed of the best compression stockings to get that suit your situation.

-This level of compression stockings is the most commonly prescribed as they provide moderate compression while treating different moderate conditions.
-They are mostly known as firm compression or class I.
+This level of compression stockings is the most commonly prescribed by doctors as they provide moderate compression while treating different conditions.
+They are also known as medical grade compression or class I.

-These socks are quite firm and offer a number of benefits such as the prevention of visibility of varicose veins and spider veins.
-This prevents and relieves venous problems, including swelling among expectant women.
+Compression socks of this range moderately firm and offer a number of benefits such as the prevention of varicose veins and spider veins.
+They can prevent and relieve venous problems, as well as swelling among expectant women.
 Other severe conditions prevented by 20 mmHg – 30 mmHg stockings include deep vein thrombosis, superficial thrombophlebitis, and formation of blood clots.

 - 8 mmHg – 15 mmHg

 - 15 mmHg – 20 mmHg